-Judge Campbell's courtroom deputy can be reached at (615) 736-2778.
-There are no standard days or times for any particular matters, except for jury trials in Nashville, which begin on Tuesdays at 9:00 a.m.
+Judge Trauger's courtroom deputy is at (615) 736-7157.
+Judge Trauger sets her own calendar, and there are no standard days or times for any particular matters, except for jury trials in Nashville which begin on Tuesdays at 9:00 a.m.